WTF Learning

 • Attributes:

-Data Distribution Contraints
+Data Distribution Constraints

 • Supervised learning dataset includes the task's target

-• Semi-supervised learning only a subset of the dataset includes the task's target
+• Semi-supervised learning only a subset of the dataset includes the task's target.

-• Unsupervised learning dataset does not include the task's target
+• Unsupervised learning dataset does not include the task's target.

-• Self-supervised learning target created from a pretext task
+• Self-supervised learning target created from a pretext task.

 Data Sampling Constraints